Birth of a law

 M T W T F S S

-• 12.15 - press conference of the Chairman of the Committee on the Diaspora and Serbs in the Region Dragan Stanojevic (National Assembly House, 13 Nikola Pasic Square, Central Hall)
+• 12.00 - the Chairman of the Committee on Finance, State Budget and Control of Public Spending and the Second Secretary of the UK Embassy (National Assembly House, 13 Nikola Pasic Square, hall 2)

 Full event calendar